 An Accommodating, Supportive, and Quality Learning Environment

 The Part-time Evening Division J.D.
 Program takes four years to complete and having time management skills is a plus.
-CUA Law features a supportive faculty and staff to help students with the adjustment of managing their law school experience and their full-time job.
+Catholic Law features a supportive faculty and staff to help students with the adjustment of managing their law school experience and their full-time job.
 Students enrolled in the evening division are required to at least 11 semester credit hours and no less than 8 semester credit hours.
-In order to be eligible for graduation students enrolled in the evening division must complete 87 semester credit hours.
+In order to be eligible for graduation, students enrolled in the evening division must complete 87 semester credit hours.

-Students who are part of the Evening Division are invited to participate in the various Student Organizations at CUA Law.
+Students who are part of the Evening Division are invited to participate in the various Student Organizations at Catholic Law.
 There is also an Evening Law Students Association (ELSA), which was founded in 1993 to represent our evening-division students and promote their extracurricular activities, address their special academic concerns, and enhance their legal education.
 ELSA works to encourage equitable access to all academic and extracurricular activities for evening law students, as well as sponsoring academic and social programs.
 To contact ELSA, e-mail: ELSA@law.edu.

-Washington, DC, is the ideal setting for the study of law.
+Washington, D.C., is the ideal setting for the study of law.
 As a student at the Columbus School of Law, you are within easy reach of the enormously beneficial study, externship, and networking opportunities that come with earning a J.D. in the nation's capital.
-The law school facility is within easy walking distance of the Brookland/CUA Metro Station, which is on the red line.
-This makes commuting from a job in Washington, DC to your evening courses manageable.
+The Law School facility is within easy walking distance of the Brookland/CUA Metro Station, which is on the red line.
+This makes commuting from a job in Washington, D.C., to your evening courses manageable.
 For those who wish to drive, there is a parking garage attached to the law school facility.